L-Blondy/lb-lazy-images/README.md

 LazyLoader.loadWithIO('.selector', options)
 ```
+Add some callbacks to each image if you wish
 ```
-//add some callbacks to each image if you wish

 LazyLoader
 	.loadWithIO('.selector')
 	.onLoad( img => do something )